Senths02/portfolio/src/content/watch-party-data.md

 <br>

->I suggested using the yellow as a highlight colour for consistency across the Data Pod UI.
-The shade provided enough colour contrast for text.
+>After testing differnt colours for sufficient text contrast, I suggested using the yellow as a highlight colour.

+The consistent use of colour provided some familiarity for the Data Pod UI and identity.

 <br>